Design and Development

 This pattern improves usability through familiarity and ease.
 The gesture is a standard way to refresh content, so it meets the user’s expectations.
-It is also an easier way of retrieving new content without having to spot and touch the refresh button.
+It is also an easier way of retrieving new content without the need to find and touch the refresh button.
 Thus, using such UX design patterns in your design makes the tasks easier and the interaction pleasant.

-(First introduced in 2008 on Tweetie mobile app, pull-to-refresh has become a standard function to refresh the content on the screen.
+(First introduced in 2008 on a mobile app named Tweetie, pull-to-refresh has become a standard function to refresh the content on the screen.
 Image source: material.io )

-Users already establish mental models on how to use an app or website based on prior experience.
-In fact, they are so habituated to certain patterns that their actions are reflexive.
-When they use a new app they expect a similar interface.
-If you built your app without considering this, they are more likely to get frustrated and have a bad experience.
-So using UX design patterns help built familiar interfaces with its standard and establish solutions.
+Users have already established mental models on how to use an app or website based on prior experience.
+In fact, they are so habituated to certain patterns that their actions are instinctive.
+And so when they use a new app they expect a similar interface.
+If you built your app without considering this, the users are more likely to get frustrated and even end up having a bad experience.
+Technically speaking, UX patterns reduce cognitive strain by creating familiar interfaces that users can interact with intuitively.

-However, using the patterns doesn’t mean using them as cookie cutters design every interface.
-You still have to think or research to come up with the best designs.
-These patterns just work as structural and behavioural features that you can adopt in your designs and customize where needed.
+However, using the UX patterns doesn’t mean they are cookie cutters to designing every interface.
+You still have to think and research to come up with the best designs.
+These patterns just work as structural and behavioural features that you can adopt and customize where needed.
 We’ll look into how to use UX design patterns to improve your design in a while.